darzyx/gpu-auction-house/README.md

 -   Confirmation modal makes sure trades are intentional
 -   Grabbing Orders data from Vercel Postgres DB (just to show I can)
 -   Responsive design for mobile and desktop
+-   Fonts: A nice combination of Georgia, Geist, and the gorgeous Berkeley Mono

 ## Current Limitations